abdulwaheed76/practices/README.md

 1. These issues can be referenced during and after the PR by searching `}:PRI` or `}:PRRI`
 1. The `/* */` can be used instead of `//` for multi line comments if needed.

-# QA Quality Assurance
-#### No such thing
-1. If you are a developer, in your world, there should be no such thing as "External dedicated QA" testing your work.
-1. It is **not normal, implicit or casual to assume there there will be bugs and someone will find those and report back to you**.
-Actually the qualities of a **good developer** is that (s)he understands requirements and checks his code and functionality well enough before declaring those as complete.
-1. The peer review mentioned above in git PRs is only for improvements.
-Do not ever rely on those or expect that someone will spoon feed you about your mistakes.
-Mistakes are deficiencies those should be minimized rather being casual about them.

 # Development process
 ## CPP - commit, pull, push